 (7) The Commissioner of Police must not delegate the function of classifying information or documents as confidential police information except to a Deputy Commissioner of Police or an Assistant Commissioner of Police.

 [Section 30 inserted by No. 73 of 2006 s.
-27.]
+27; amended by No. 56 of 2010 s.
+5.]

 Part 3 — Licences and permits